ambroisep/hueypetersen/_posts/2015-02-02-first-thoughts-on-graph-ql.markdown

 I'm going to walk through my first expirmenting with GraphQL.
 At this point the resources I know about are the session video (linked above) and the [Unofficial Relay FAQ](https://gist.github.com/wincent/598fa75e22bdfa44cf47) by [Greg Hurrell](https://twitter.com/wincent).

-_NOTE: if you can answer [my question](https://gist.github.com/wincent/598fa75e22bdfa44cf47#comment-1384944) on the FAQ, please do!_

 At the top level of the graph / query (not sure what to call it exactly ... lets go with graph) you have a bunch of root calls.
 We can represent this as a map with each root call as a key and then the fields of that root call as the value of the key.
 The shape of the root call can be whatever you want as long as it uniquely specifies the data you want.
 The examples we've seen so far are `Node(id)` and `Viewer`.

 One thing that I didn't really grasp watching the video but the FAQ pointed out is that `Node` and `Viewer` are not some magical GraphQL thing -- they are just implementations for Facebook's needs -- `Node` has to do with their whole Facebook Graph stuff and `Viewer` is just short hand for the current user.
 This means you can create whatever root calls you need for your application.
 Want the model in the root call?
 Make a `Movie(12345)` root call.
 Have a bunch of REST/HTTP services?
 Make a `Resource(/api/movie/12345)` root call.
 Want to mix github into your application?
 Add a `Github(/whatever/github/looks/like)` root call.